New and improved downtown Venice officially debuts Monday

 Some improvements are invisible, such as new drainage lines.
 Others, such as new landscaping, are quite conspicuous.

-Some are aesthetic and some — additional stop signs, lighted crosswalks — are highly visible.
+Some are aesthetic and some — additional stop signs, lighted crosswalks — are highly functional.

 Post a comment as